 When companies fall short of advancing effective customer and employee experience efforts that drive business outcomes, it’s often because there’s not a strong CXO in place with the authority to own and oversee the experience, unify customer experience and employee experience data, guide leadership on what efforts to prioritize, empower frontline teams with access to the CX insights needed to do their jobs better, and ensure alignment and accountability across functions.

-Check out our guide — From Customer Experience to Connected Experience: The Executive’s Guide to Breaking Silos and Delivering Business Results — to see why enterprises across industries are relying on the power of the chief experience officer (CXO) to drive revenue, reduce costs, and improve company culture.
+Check out our guide — From Customer Experience to Connected Experience: The Executive’s Guide to Breaking Silos and Delivering Business Results — to see why enterprises across industries are relying on the power of the chief experience officer to drive revenue, reduce costs, and improve company culture.